 Parental Opt Out Procedure for Intensive Reading Classes: A parent may request that their child not participate in the Intensive Reading courses in secondary schools.
-While it is not the recommendation of the District to remove students from the Intensive Reading courses given the State's graduation requirement of passing the Grade 10 FSA ELA, the Office of Academics and Transformation has a "Parental Opt Out" Procedure for the 2017-2018 school year.
+While it is not the recommendation of the District to remove students from the Intensive Reading courses given the State's graduation requirement of passing the Grade 10 FSA ELA, the Office of Academics and Transformation has a "Parental Opt Out" Procedure.
 The Opt Out Procedure applies to selected secondary students who meet academic grade and test score criteria.
-If a parent/ guardian of a student who meets the 2017-2018 Opt Out criteria initiates a request to remove their child from the Intensive Reading course, the school shall follow instructions, as delineated in Weekly Briefings 17653 and 17897, which include having the parent meet with the school's Reading Leadership Team, view a video (Weekly Briefing 17965) and sign the District's release form acknowledging the District's recommendation.
+If a parent/ guardian of a student who meets the Opt Out criteria initiates a request to remove their child from the Intensive Reading course, the school shall follow instructions, as delineated in Weekly Briefing 25991, which include having the parent meet with the school's Reading Leadership Team, view a video and sign the District's release form (Weekly Briefing 25992) acknowledging the District's recommendation.
 The parental request should be made directly to the principal who must also sign the District release form.
 The original, signed copy of the letter should be maintained in the student's cumulative folder.
-Questions from school sites about this Parental Opt Out Procedure may be addressed with the M-DCPS Department of Language Arts, Secondary, at (305) 995-3122.
+Questions from school sites about this Parental Opt Out Procedure may be addressed with the M-DCPS Department of Secondary English Language Arts at (305) 995-3122.